Code of Expectations for Parents/Guardians

 - Inform the coach prior to departure from the field of play if the child is to be collected early from a coaching session

-- Encourage their child to play by the rules and teach them that they can only do their best.
-Help your child to recognise good performance, not just results
+- Help their child to recognise good performance, not just results

 - Acknowledge the importance and role of the club coaches who provide their time free to ensure children’s participation in the club